-To allow utilities to effectively manage vegetation growth and to more quickly improve grid resiliency at the distribution level, the Commission shall allow utilities exact recovery of all such related costs.
-Therefore, utilities may remove all vegetation management costs and Commission-approved grid resiliency costs from base rates and reflect them through alternative cost recovery mechanism and may choose to defer and amortize such costs over five years.
+To allow utilities to effectively manage vegetation growth and to more quickly improve grid resiliency at the distribution level, the Commission shall allow utilities exact recovery of all such related contract work costs.
+Therefore, utilities may remove all vegetation management contract work costs and Commission-approved grid resiliency costs from base rates and reflect them through an alternative exact cost recovery mechanism.
+If a utility continues recovery in its Formula Rate Plan, such utility may defer and amortize such costs over five years with Commission approval.